 Ministry of Justice (Vezarat-e Dadgostari).
 They make you head:

-- Notarial Department of the State for Scriptures and Properties
+- State Notarial Department for Writings and Property

 Ministry of Defense (Vezarat-e Defa).
 They make you head: